leandroroser/rustin15/README.md

 types as you might be in other languages.
 ```

 Mutability and inmutability in rust.
-Difference with Python
+Differences with Python.

 ```
 n Rust, mutability and immutability refer to the ability to change the value of a variable.
 A variable that is declared as mutable can be changed, while a variable that is declared as immutable cannot be changed after it has been assigned a value.